Research

 Working Paper

-Second-year Field Paper, draft available upon request
+working paper, draft available upon request

 Algorithmic Personalization and Digital Addiction: A Field Experiment on Douyin (TikTok)